CtrlK

 Suggestions

-Rewrite using plain language describing concrete actions, e.g., 'Asks clarifying questions before executing complex tasks to ensure requirements are understood'
+Rewrite using plain language describing concrete actions, e.g., 'Asks targeted clarifying questions before executing tasks when the user's request is ambiguous or missing key details.'

 DimensionReasoningScore